Home > How to Tips

 How to reinstall the original version of macOS on your Mac?

-You can only reinstall the macOS that came with your Mac on Intel-based Macs.
+You can reinstall the macOS that came with your Mac on Intel-based Macs.
 To do so, you need to press down Command + Option + Shift + R keys while turning on a Mac.
 This will boot to Internet Recovery and download the original version of the macOS installer from Apple servers according to your Mac model.

 However, if the OS version is obsolete and no longer available, the closest and available version will be reinstalled instead.